Businesses love loyal customers, and for a virtuous cause – 67% of loyal customers spend more than new ones.

-Make use of proximity marketing tools such as beacons and NFC tags to locate customers when they pass the perimeter of the business location.
+Make use of proximity marketing tools such as beacons and NFC tags to locate customers when they pass the perimeter of your business location.

-Push notifications can be a great method to reach out to the right target audience bringing out maximum returns.
+Push notifications can be a great method to reach out to the right target audience to bring out maximum returns.

 For instance, if a customer is passing by a cafe, send a message with a 10% discount to try their new coffee.